PeterRothman/loadimpact-docs/jekyll/_v4/test-scripting/tags.md

 order: 8
 ---

+***

+<h1>Background</h1>

-Tags can be a powerful tool from a few different perspectives:
+Tags are a powerful tool that allow you to analyze your data from a few different perspectives.
+Some examples of this include:

-- Thresholds: specify thresholds on a subset of data points for a particular metric
+- Thresholds: specify thresholds on a subset of data points, based on things you 'tag'
 - Result analysis: slice and dice the data in Insights by filtering metric data points based on tags

 ## Tags with thresholds